jackbrookes/uxf-s3-uploader/README.md

+NOTE: This is now redundant with the introduction of UXF 2.0.
+This functionality is built-in to the UI system.

 # UXF AWS S3 Uploader

 This is a Unity package that allows experiments built in UXF to upload their files to an Amazon Web Services S3 bucket.